oatlog/oatlog/doc/report/main.typ

 equivalence class, and from e-class to e-node denoting being used as input in that e-node's operation.
 As in the other representations, operation input edges are ordered from the point of view of the operation since not all operations are commutative.
-Finally, every e-node is a member of exactly one e-class and no e-class is empty. @fig_background_bipartite_egraph shows this representation.
+Finally, every e-node is a member of exactly one e-class and typically no e-class is empty. @fig_background_bipartite_egraph shows this representation.

 #figure(